horaciochacon/datasciencecoursera/Getting-Cleaning-data/Assignment/README.md

 ## The analysis

-The assingment asks for the following tasks or steps:
+The assignment asks for the following tasks or steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.